Assam

 Other Demand/Contention of the Affected Community

 1. Recognition of Behali Reserve Forest as a wildlife sanctuary.
-2. Resolution of border dispute around the forest between Assam and Arunachal Pradesh.
+2. Resolution of border dispute around the forests between Assam and Arunachal Pradesh.
 3. Creation of alternative sources of livelihood for forest-dwellers.

 Region Classification